TristanSJones/armadillo/README.md

 ### Stacked rings can be given tempfactors to be visualized in VMD

-First flatten parrallel and t-shaped
+First flatten parallel and t-shaped

 ```